 What should she be trying to communicate and teach her child?

 Rewind, and start just before the mother speaks.

-All the above positive reasons would teach her son why he needs to wait by her, will strengthen the relationship and the child feels understood.
+In the last example, the mother started by acknowledging her son, and she calmly stated her boundary.
+This will strengthen the relationship as the child feels understood.
 There is no need to issue a threat.

-Want examples of the Language of Listening3-part coaching model?
-My brand-new downloadable phrase booklets have hundreds of examples so you are never left wondering what to say in challenging situations.
+This is the Language of Listening® at work.
+You can see more examples of the Language of Listening 3-part coaching model by downloading my phrase booklets, they have hundreds of examples so you are never left wondering what to say in challenging situations.
 Check them out here.

 5. Threats shut down communication